7 Bizarre Ways to Pay Off Debt That None of Us Were Ever Taught

 You’re ready to be out of debt.
 Sounds like the understatement of the century, right?
 You can’t wait to be debt-free.
 But you feel like you’ve tried everything.
 And everywhere you turn, your debt is still there — impacting just about every area of your life.

-But we’ve got eight strategies you probably didn’t realize you could use to help you pay it off.
+But we’ve got a bunch of strategies you probably didn’t realize you could use to help you pay it off.

-1. Ask This Company to Pay Off Your Credit Card Bill
+1. Ask This Website To Help Pay Your Credit Card Bill This Month

 No, like… the whole bill.
 All of it.